The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III qualification.

 Frequently asked questions

-For further information on the Certificate 3 Guarantee program, view the frequently asked questions page.
+For further information on the Certificate 3 Guarantee program, view the frequently asked questions.

-Free tafe for Year 12 graduates is available through two Queensland Government VET investment programs - the Certificate 3 Guarantee and User Choice.
-Read more about free tafe in high priority areas for Year 12 graduates.
+Free training for under 25s is available through 2 Queensland Government VET investment programs – the Certificate 3 Guarantee and User Choice.
+Read more about free training in high priority areas for under 25s.